-Policy Goals Status Emerging 1.
-Setting clear expectations for teachers 000 The national curriculum sets expectations for what students are supposed to learn and teachers are supposed to do.
-There is no official guidance on teachers' use of time, which could help ensure that teachers are focused on tasks related to school improvement.
+Policy Goals Status Latent 1.
+Setting clear expectations for teachers 000 There are expectations for what teachers should do and what students should learn.
+There are no policies guiding teachers' use of time to ensure that their work conditions allow them to improve instruction.
 Emerging 2.
-Attracting the best into teaching Initial education standards for primary and secondary teachers are low relative to teachers in many higher-performing systems, and there are opportunities to improve working conditions.
-Latent 3.
-Preparing teachers with useful training and experience 000 There are low standards for pre-service teachers, and induction programs are not offered to beginning teachers.
-Latent Matching teachers' skills with students' needs 000 Teachers receive monetary bonuses to work in hard-to-staff schools, but there are no incentives for teachers to teach critical shortage subjects.
-Emerging Leading teachers with strong principals There is a program to support the development of principals' leadership skills through supervised internships, but there are still opportunities to strengthen support to principals.
+Attracting the best into teaching Teacher qualifications are on par with qualifications for entering other skilled professions.
+Teacher pay, career opportunities, and working conditions may not be attractive to competent and qualified individuals.
+Established 3.
+Preparing teachers with useful training and experience There are classroom experience requirements and programs for novice teachers.
+Teacher trainees are required to have 12 months of classroom experience.
+Latent 4.
+Matching teachers' skills with students' needs 000 There are no incentives provided for teachers who work in hard-to-staff schools or teach critical shortage subjects.
+Latent 5.
+Leading teachers with strong principals 000 There are no specific programs to support the development of principals' leadership skills, nor is their performance rewarded.
 Established 6.
-Monitoring teaching and learning There are official systems in place to monitor teacher performance.
+Monitoring teaching and learning There are official systems in place to monitor teacher performance, notably through external evaluations.
 Student achievement data are collected, but are not used to inform teaching or policy.
-Latent 7.
-Supporting teachers to improve instruction 000 Teacher professional development is not required.
-Professional development activities that do occur include some activities that are associated with instructional improvement (e.g., participation in teacher networks).
-Established mechanisms to hold teachers accountable.
+Emerging 7.
+Supporting teachers to improve instruction Teacher professional development is not required.
+Professional development 00 activities that do occur include some activities that are associated with instructional improvement (e.g. observation visits to other schools).